Precision and power: Boston’s Aroldis Chapman still dominating at 37 - Boston News, Weather, Sports | WHDH 7News

 “This is special,” said Boston manager Alex Cora, who earned his 600th career win with Sunday’s 7-4 win over the Diamondbacks.
 “To do it at this age and where we’re at as an industry, as far as the hitters and the adjustments they make, it’s unreal.”

-Chapman began his career in Cincinnati, popping an eyes and gloves with a fastball that topped out at 105.8 mph during his rookie season in 2010— still the fastest pitch in MLB history.
-He continued to throw baseballs at race-car speeds, clocking eight of the nine fastest pitches in baseball history, including 105.1 mph last season.
+Chapman began his career in Cincinnati, popping an eyes and gloves with a fastball that topped out at 105.8 mph during his rookie season in 2010— still the fastest pitch since pitch tracking started in 2008.
+He continued to throw baseballs at race-car speeds, clocking eight of the nine fastest pitches since tracking, including 105.1 mph last season.

 Nicknamed the “Cuban Missile,” Chapman may be better than ever in his first season in Boston, earning his eighth All-Star appearance and a $13.3 million, one-year contract for 2026 signed last week.